robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 `IN`, and the final cells contain values over which to iterate.
 These values can contain variables_, including `list variables`_.

-The keywords used in the for loop are on the next rows and they must be indented one cell to the right (remember to escape__ the indented cell using a backslash).
+The keywords used in the for loop are on the following rows and they must be indented one cell to the right.
+When using the `plain text format`_, the indented cells must be `escaped with a backslash`__, but with other data formats the cells can be just left empty.
 The for loop ends when the indentation returns back to normal or the table ends.
-Having nested for loops directly is not supported, but it is possible to use a user keyword inside a for loop and have another for loop there.

 .. sourcecode:: robotframework